KK Olimpija

 Košarkarski klub Olimpija (Olimpija Basketball Club) was a men's professional basketball club based in Ljubljana, Slovenia.

-Olimpija has won 23 National League championships, including eight consecutive titles between 1992 and 1999.
-They have played in two different National Leagues since 1946, the Yugoslav Federal League (1946–1991) and the Slovenian League (1991–2019).
-Olimpija has won three regional league championships, one in the Adriatic League and two championships in the Central European League.
-They have also won 20 National Cup tournaments, 8 National Supercup titles, and one FIBA Saporta Cup.
+Founded in 1946, Olimpija competed in the Yugoslav Federal League (1946 to 1991) and the Slovenian League (1991 to 2019).
+They won 17 Slovenian League championships, including eight consecutive titles between 1992 and 1999.
+They also won three regional league championships, one in the Adriatic League and two in the Central European League.
+In addition, Olimpija won 20 Slovenian Cup tournaments, 8 Slovenian Supercup titles, and one FIBA Saporta Cup.
 In July 2019, the team merged with Cedevita, forming a new club Cedevita Olimpija.

 History

 Olimpija basketball club was founded in 1946 as a section of the Svoboda Physical Culture Society.
 The first basketball game was played the same year against Udarnik and Olimpija came out on top with the score of 37–14.
 Late in 1946, the club was renamed Enotnost and was known by that name until 1954 when it assumed the name AŠK Olimpia.

 Olimpija won its first Yugoslav League title in the 1957 season under the direction of the coach/player Boris Kristančić.
 In the following years, Olimpija won five more Yugoslav titles, in 1959, 1961, 1962, 1966, and 1970.
 A new era for the club began with Slovenia's independence when Olimpija won eight consecutive league titles between 1992 and 1999.

 On the international stage, the 1993–94 season was the club's best season as they won the European Cup against the Spanish ACB League club Taugrés under the direction of coach Zmago Sagadin.
 In the 2001–02 season, Olimpija won the "Small Triple Crown", taking the Slovenian League championship, Slovenian Cup, and the Adriatic League.

 On 8 July 2019, Olimpija merged with Croatian team Cedevita, forming Cedevita Olimpija.

 The club was a founding member of the Adriatic Basketball Association in 2015.
 In November 2020, the club's shares were transferred to Mornar Bar.